New car sales start the year steady with 1.7% increase

 Initial registration figures for the first 10 days of January show 15,790 new car sales, up 1.7 per cent on the same period last year.

-While industry sources warn that it’s too early in the month to read too much into the initial figures, they do show continued growth in used imports amongst consumers.
-In the 10-day period, 2,752 used cars were re-registered in the Republic, a 30 per cent rise onthe same period last year.
+While industry sources warn that it’s too early in the month to read too much into the initial figures, they do show continued growth in used imports among consumers.
+In the 10-day period, 2,752 used cars were re-registered in the Republic, a 30 per cent rise on the same period last year.

-However, there has been a drop in the number of electric vehicles registered in this period - down eight cars to 30 new registrations - although this is likely to be down to supply issues at the start of the year rather than a lack of consumer interest.
-Distributors are reporting strong interest amongst company car buyers following changes in the Budget, which reduced Benefit-in-Kind tax on to zero per cent on electric cars.
+However, there has been a drop in the number of electric vehicles registered in this period – down eight cars to 30 new registrations – although this is likely to be down to supply issues at the start of the year rather than a lack of consumer interest.
+Distributors are reporting strong interest among company car buyers following changes in the budget, which reduced benefit-in-kind tax on to zero per cent on electric cars.